A stratified homotopy hypothesis: Exit-paths

 \end{proof}

-\begin{remark} The reader can compare the preceding proof that $\exit(K)$ is a complete Segal space with the subdivision-based proof from \S A.6 \cite{HA} that the exit-path simplicial set $\sing^P(X)$ is a quasi-category.
-This indicates our point of view that sheaves on stratified spaces offer a tractable avenue for constructing $\oo$-categories by hand from geometry, where existence of regular neighborhoods make open covers often more manageable than subdivisions. \end{remark}
+\begin{remark} The reader can compare the earlier proof that $\exit(X)$ is a complete Segal space with the subdivision-based proof from \S A.6 \cite{HA} that the exit-path simplicial set $\sing^P(X)$ is a quasi-category.
+This indicates our point of view that sheaves on conically smooth stratified spaces offer a navigable avenue for constructing $\oo$-categories by hand from geometry, where existence of regular neighborhoods often makes open covers more manageable than subdivisions. \end{remark}

-This provides the following connection to constructible sheaves.
+We lastly have the following connection to constructible sheaves.